2026 World Cup Predictions the Pundits Won’t Make

 Who will win the 2026 World Cup?

-Spain are FIFA’s No. 1 ranked team with 1,877 points, and every pundit agrees they’re favorites.
-But the underlying data tells a more nuanced story.
-England (No. 4) and Argentina (No. 2) are overrated relative to their tournament history, while France (No. 3) and dark horses like Norway (No. 32) and Colombia (No. 14) represent contrarian value.
+As of April 2026, France reclaimed FIFA No. 1 with 1,877 points, just ahead of Spain (No. 2, 1,876 pts) and Argentina (No. 3, 1,875 pts).
+Every pundit still picks Spain.
+England (No. 4) and Argentina are overrated relative to their tournament history, while France and dark horses like Norway (No. 33) and Colombia (No. 15) represent contrarian value.
 The expanded 48-team format makes this the most wide-open World Cup ever.

 What are the best 2026 World Cup dark horse predictions?